 Read on to understand the anion gap calculation, to learn what is anion gap and what is a normal anion gap is.

-Please note that this calculator estimates the anion gap for serum anions.
-For urine anion gap, check out our urine anion gap calculator.
+🙋 Please note that this calculator estimates the anion gap for serum anions.
+Check out our urine anion gap calculator for urine anion gap.

 What is anion gap?